Wildboar-Software/isode/README.md

      Read  the  manual  entries  for  ftamd-ftp (8c)  and   ftpd- ftam (8c) for the details.

-     To generate the  FTAM/FTAM  gateway,  go  to  the  isode-8.0 directory and type:
+     To generate the  FTAM/FTAM  gateway,  go  to  the  isode directory and type:

           % ./make all-ftam-ftp